MathWorks Foundation Inc

 - Thomas M. Spera - Clerk/Director

-The foundation operates with minimal administrative overhead, with 97.8% of 2024 expenses directed toward charitable disbursements.
-Leadership philosophy emphasizes "do the right thing" as a core value, with philanthropic efforts organized around five pillars: Investments in Education, Staff-Driven Initiatives, Local Community Support, Green Initiatives, and Global Relief Efforts.
+The foundation operates with minimal administrative overhead, with 99% of 2023 expenses directed toward charitable disbursements.
+Leadership philosophy emphasises "do the right thing" as a core value, with philanthropic efforts organised around five pillars: Investments in Education, Staff-Driven Initiatives, Local Community Support, Green Initiatives, and Global Relief Efforts.

 Application Process & Timeline